sarckk/sarckk.github.io/content/post/transformers.md

 ![]()

 The padding mask serves to prevent the embeddings of padding tokens from being included in the weighted sum in attention, but we still compute the weighted sum for the padding positions (in the above figure, that would be the bottom 2 rows/positions).
 If this was the final output of the last decoder, after passing through the linear layer and thereafter taking softmax, we would have the next-token probabilities at each position, even where we had paddings!
 So we'd like to exclude these positions from our loss.
-In `nn.CrossEntropyLoss`, you can do this by passing the index of `<PAD>` to the `ignore_index` argument.
+In `nn.CrossEntropyLoss`, you can do this by passing the index of `<pad>` to the `ignore_index` argument.

 ### Regularization
 Section **5.4** of the paper mentions two regularization techniques used during training: